microsoft/genaiops-promptflow-template/README.md

 Location: ./named_entity_recognition
 Importance: Showcases the extraction of named entities from text, which is valuable for various natural language processing tasks and information extraction.

-- Chat with PDF (YAML-based, RAG-based)

-Location: ./chat_with_pdf
-Importance: Demonstrates a conversational interface for interacting with PDF documents, leveraging the power of retrieval-augmented generation (RAG) to provide accurate and relevant responses.

 - Math Coding (YAML-based)

 Location: ./math_coding